Renting A Car in Florence, Italy

 - Walking is the preferred mode of travel for exploring the historical heart of the city.
 The city is small with all of the best attractions, dining, and hotels close together.
 Travelers can walk the full length of the historic center from Piazza Della Libertà in the north to Porta Romana in the south in just 40 minutes, though most points of interest are within 10 to 20 minutes of each other.
 Most of Florence’s streets are pedestrian only or fall in the ZTL (limited traffic zone), making a car more of a burden than a help when sightseeing.

 - Cycling is a popular mode of travel for locals and for fearless travelers.
 Bikes are allowed in all parts of the ZTL, though they share the roads with scooters and taxis, who drive as fast as they can get away with.
-A bike is pretty unnecessary in the city, but cycling in the Oltrarno hills, along the Arno River, or in the countryside is a fantastic way to escape the crowds.
-The best bike rental shop here is Florent; they offer great rates on city bikes (geared and fixies), electric bikes for hill climbs, and even tandem bikes.
+A bike is not necessary in central Florence, but cycling in the Oltrarno hills, along the Arno River, or in the countryside is a fantastic way to escape the crowds and see the sights.
+The best bike rental shop in Florence is Florent – they offer good rates on city bikes (geared and fixies), electric bikes for hill climbs, and even tandem bikes.

 Driving in Florence